rborkoto/hitachi-guides/flutter/readme.md

 ## Implementation Checklist
 - [ ] Create Datadog RUM application, obtain Client Token and App ID.
 - [ ] Install the Datadog Flutter plugin.
-- [ ] Initialize Datadog RUM in your Flutter application.
+- [ ] Integrated and initialized Datadog RUM in your Flutter application.
 - [ ] Confirm RUM data flow in the Datadog dashboard.
 - [ ] Configure custom attributes and tags.

 Q. When would you instrument widgets individually?